 The information on governance included here supplements that described in the Governors' report and in the Statement of governors' responsibilities.
-The Board of Governors has formally met 4 times during the year.
+The Board of Governors has formally met 4 times during period ended 31 August 2024.

 Attendance during the year at meetings of the Board of Governors was as follows: